 Traditional health product retailers such as CVS have announced the debut of CBD wellness products at more than 1,500 of their stores.
 The more interesting news is that non-health retailers are getting into the space as well – brands such as DSW and Nieman Marcus have announced that they will be including CBD in retail products this year.
+Most recently, Dollar General has announced it will include CBD products in more than 1,100 stores, crediting customer demand for adding it to their product mix.
 With Brightfield Group predicting that CBD will become a $22 billion industry, more retailers are sure to be joining the party.

 However, CBD is in an interesting place right now as it’s not currently FDA-regulated.
 This means there is the potential for an influx of regulation in the area in the coming years.
 As retailers evaluate whether to invest in adding CBD products to their assortments, it’s important they understand the current state of oversight, as well as what’s on the horizon.
 To better understand this, I spoke with David Patterson, Consumer Products Quality & Regulatory Lead at Clarkston Consulting and asked some key questions retailers should have about the growth of CBD and how it impacts them.